-- Gradually add about ½ cup of the hot cream mixture to the yolks, whisking constantly, then slowly add the remaining cream mixture and stir to fully combine.
-Pour the mixture through a fine-mesh strainer set over a bowl.
+- Gradually add about 1/2 cup of the hot cream mixture to the yolks, whisking constantly, then slowly add the remaining cream mixture and stir to fully combine.
+Mix in the espresso powder and then pour the mixture through a fine-mesh strainer set over a bowl.
 Divide the mixture among the gratin dishes or ramekins.
 Place the baking sheet in the oven and carefully pour enough hot water into the pan to come halfway up the sides of the ramekins.

 - Bake the custards for 20 to 25 minutes (if using gratin dishes) or 30-35 minutes (if using ramekins).
 The edges of the custards should be just set but the centers should still jiggle when the pan is gently shaken.

 - Transfer the ramekins to a wire rack and let cool to room temperature.
 Loosely cover the ramekins and refrigerate at least 3 hours or overnight.

 - Just before serving, sprinkle the top of each crème brûlée with an even layer of sugar (about 1 1/2 teaspoons per ramekin).
 Working with one ramekin at a time and using a kitchen blowtorch, move the flame continuously in small circles over the surface until the sugar melts and lightly browns.
 Serve immediately.